-Connectors TDM1-TDM5 are TDM or MADI inputs depending on the firmware installed.
-The connector MADI1 is a MADI output, and the connector TDM6 is a video output.
+Connectors TDM1-TDM5 are TDM inputs and the connector MADI1 is a MADI output, and the connector TDM6 is a video output.

-Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid MADI signal (MADI firmware) or valid TDM signal (TDM firmware).
-For the TDM version of firmware, the LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.
+Beside each input labeled TDM there is a small LED adjacent to the connector that will light up solid green if it sees a valid MADI signal or valid TDM signal.
+The LED will remain solid if a valid TDM is the primary TDM and it will flash if a valid TDM is detected but not currently used.